 CSS(E)L employs a range of different control processes to help ensure that the models used for market risk remain appropriate over time.
-As part of these control processes, a dedicated Model Approval and Control Committee meets regularly to review the model performance and approve any new or amended models.
+As part of these control processes, a dedicated individual model owner, is appointed to approve a model, or modifications to a model, for use.
+A model owner will also regularly review ongoing model performance assessments.